lcdb/genomics-workshop-2018/04_genomics-tools.rst

       > enhancer-like_chow.bed

-If you haven't done so already, you should start a new file somewhere (on your laptop, probably), and paste these commands into it to keep a record just like we did in R.
+If you haven't done so already, you should start a new file somewhere (on your laptop probably, and maybe in a separate file in RStudio).
+Paste these commands into it to keep a record just like we did in R.

-Let's do some spot-checks.
-How many enhancer-like regions are there?
+Let's do some spot-checks . . .

+:Question: How many enhancer-like regions are there?
+:Question: Is this more or less than we expect?
+:Question: How do we know if we got the commands right?

 Given the data I've provided and the files we've just created, how do we get intergenic enhancers in chow?